Infinite Self-Shuffling Words: Infinite Lyndon words are not self-shuffling

 \begin{definition} Let $y\in \A^\nats$.
 We say $y$ is Lyndon if there exists an order $\leq$ on $\A$ with respect to which $y$ is lexicographically smaller than all its proper suffixes (or tails). \end{definition}

 Recall that if $(\A,\leq )$ is a linearly ordered set, then $\leq$ induces the {\it lexicographic order}, denoted $\llex$, on $\A^+$ and $\A^\nats$ defined as follows: If $u,v \in \A^+$ (or $\A^\nats)$ we write $u\llex v$ if either $u=v$ or if $u$ is lexicographically smaller than $v$.
 In the latter case we write $u\sllex v$.
 Thus $y\in \A^\nats $ is Lyndon if and only if there exists an order $\leq$ on $\A$ with respect to which $y\sllex y'$ for all proper suffixes $y'$ of $y$.
 Note that the property of being Lyndon is an intrinsic property of a word in the sense that if $y$ is Lyndon and $z$ is word isomorphic to $y$, then $z$ is Lyndon.
 For instance $10^\omega$ and $01^\omega$, are each Lyndon.
 Similarly, any suffix of $x=101001000100001\cdots$ beginning in $1$ is Lyndon.
 Note that in this last example, all Lyndon words in the shift orbit closure of $x$ begin in $1$.
+Indeed, if $y$ is any Lyndon word beginning with $0$ then the blocks if $0$'s are bounded in length.
 It follows from Definition~\ref{Lyn} that a Lyndon word is never purely periodic (although it may be ultimately periodic) as in the first two examples above.
 We also note that if $y$ is Lyndon with respect to $\leq$, then every prefix $u$ of $y$ is {\it minimal} in $y$ with respect to $\leq$, i.e., $u\llex v$ for all factors $v$ of $y$ with $|v|=|u|$.

 \begin{theorem} Let $y\in \A^\nats$ be Lyndon relative to some order $\leq$ on $\A$ and let $z\in \A^\nats$ be any point in the shift orbit closure of $y$.
 Then for each $w\in \sh(y,z)$, we have $w \sllex z$.
 In particular, taking $z=y$, it follows that $y$ is not self-shuffling. \end{theorem}